Eray-OZ/DreamJournalMobile/memory-bank/productContext.md

-# Product Context: Dream Journal Mobile
+# Product Context: REM

+## Vision

+To provide a premium, immersive dream journaling experience that feels as deep and mysterious as the dreams it records.

 ## Problem Statement